jonwhittlestone/farmbox/README.md

 [ ] Repeat orders

 ## Bugs
-- validation for email format
+- superuser password is changed when new deployment
 - validation if no products are selected
 - cleanup of /mediafiles if there is an uncaught reader exception
 - fulfillment target date validation if in past